 At that time a struggle ensued because Carpio felt in fear for his life, being in a fragile mind state, and Det.
 Allen was killed.
 Then Carpio fell from a 3rd story window trying to flee the scene.
 Less than an hour later, Carpio was caught and brutally beaten by angry police.

 Six years later, Carpio is sitting in a cell 23 hours a day due to disciplinary sanctions due to police retaliation.
 Why did this happen???????
 Why did it come to this when this should have been prevented?
-So what if this were you is the question?
+So what if this were you in the question?
 A hostile officer with a fully-loaded un-holstered weapon and an unstable, potentially violent suspect is a combination built for disaster.
-Carpio is in the process of appeal basing arguments on his mental conditions at the time of the offense and why the officer had a weapon during interrogation.
+Carpio is in the process of an appeal basing arguments on his mental conditions at the time of the offense and why the officer had a weapon during the interrogation.
 Only a paid appeals attorney will take the time and legal steps to get the professional help Carpio needs for mental illness and justice he deserves.
-Carpio's pleas for help fall on your ears.
+Carpio’s pleas for help fall on your ears.

 Carpio is looking for a fair chance at life with his family and to meet new people for real friendship.
 He is no different from you and me.
 He has dreams and goals.
 He’s a good person with a conscious.